-WSDOT has been chosen as one of the ten states across the nation to test the “Safe Harbor” indirect cost rate.
-Safe Harbor is a pilot program that is intended to remove a potential, initial financial barrier that may otherwise prevent or inhibit new, small, and disadvantaged architectural and engineering (A/E) consulting firms from entering the State-administered, Federally-funded engineering services market.
+WSDOT is one of the ten states selected to participate in the “Safe Harbor” indirect cost rate (ICR) pilot program.
+FHWA developed the Safe Harbor Program to help remove potential financial barriers that may otherwise prevent or inhibit new, small, and disadvantaged architectural and engineering (A/E) consulting firms from entering the Federal-aid Highway Program (FAHP) funded State Administered engineering services market.

 Who can qualify to use this Safe Harbor rate?

-- The safe harbor rate may be applied new agreements, or new task orders.
+- The safe harbor rate may be applied to new agreements and new task orders